Beechy: Recreation

 One of the first baseball teams in the area was formed in Beechy in 1911.
 Baseball is still played in the village today by the Beechy Breakers.

 Beechy's first organized hockey team played during the winter of 1935–1936.
 After World War II, those Beechy residents who served overseas, which included the entire hockey team, returned to Beechy and created the Beechy Bombers hockey team.
 The first skating rink was built in 1952.

 The first agricultural fair was held in the area in 1922.
 The agricultural society was organized in 1936 and granted its charter in 1945.
 The first racetrack was built in 1948, and the following year the first harness races were held.

 The community hall was built in 2000, replacing the much older Legion Hall which was demolished and replaced with a monument.

 The biggest event in Beechy is the Beechy Western Days rodeo, first held in 1968.

 Sand Castles and Sunken Hill

 The Sand Castles and Sunken Hill formations are 7.2 km south-west of Beechy, north of Lake Diefenbaker.
 The scenic giant Sand Castles were formed due to many years of wind and rain erosion.
 The Sunken Hill was formed from the sudden collapse of a subterranean natural gas pocket.
 The formations, which are on private land, were closed to the public in 2019 due to "increasing visitation and associated risks".

 Health care

 Originally, Beechy's health services consisted of just one medical practitioner, and the "hospital" was based out of a private residence, with extra rooms built on for wards.
 This hospital was used until 1966, when the Beechy Union Hospital was opened.
 In 1991, the Beechy Union Hospital was closed by the provincial government and the building now serves as a clinic.

-Education

-Schoolchildren in the RM of Victory No. 226 are bussed to Beechy for their education.